jhamberg/unitime/README.md

 - Hours (h)
 - Days (d)

 You can specify the target format on initialization to make the code even more concise.
-This is especially useful when writing configuration files with JavaScript:
+This is especially useful when writing configuration files in JavaScript:

 ```js
 const { d, h } = require("unitime").to("ms")